 The most common disabilities in Canada are mental health-related, learning disabilities, mobility, and visual impairments.
-With 45% (1.12 million) of the Ontarians with disabilities having reported suffering from mobility and flexibility related disabilities, we expect a barrier-free internet interaction with the more than 17,000 businesses ensuring their websites and apps are:
+With 45% (1.12 million) of Ontarians with disabilities having reported suffering from mobility and flexibility-related disabilities, we expect a barrier-free internet interaction with the more than 17,000 businesses ensuring their websites and apps are:

 - Keyboard compatible to help physically impaired users and blind users who interact with the web using screen readers and the keyboard.

 - Understandable (through content with a good structure) with headings, lists, and separations to help those with cognitive and learning disabilities

 - Have a clear layout with clear headings and design to help those with physical, cognitive, and learning disabilities.